Ted Stryker: No. Not a chance!

 - Canada, Eh?: Averted; although the setting and characters are Canadian, the film features none of the usual stereotypes.

-- Cigarette of Anxiety: Treleaven bums a smoke off the airport staff, leading to a line that was used in Airplane!. ("Looks like I picked the wrong week to quit smoking.")
+- Cigarette of Anxiety: Treleaven bums a smoke off the airport staff, leading to a line that was used (and endlessly riffed on) in Airplane!. ("Looks like I picked the wrong week to quit smoking.")

 - Contamination Situation: Food poisoning, presumed to be due to hiring a new caterer.